DryPringleSoup/ytAudioFetch/README.md

 ### Download Installer
 If you're on windows you can just download the installer from the [releases page](https://github.com/DryPringleSoup/ytAudioFetch/releases).

+To install, download the `ytAudioFetchWinInstall.ps1` below, right click, and press "Run with PowerShell".
+If that option isn't available then press "Open With", find Powershell, and press that.
+If powershell doesn't show up on the app list, then click "Choose an app on your PC" and go to `C:\Program Files\PowerShell\7\pwsh.exe`.

+After running the installer, enter `yes` or `y` for all given prompts and after 10 or so minutes it should be done.
+The executable that runs the app should appear on your desktop as `ytAudioFetch.exe`.
+If at any point the installer crashes, just run it again.

+If the executable doesn't appear on your desktop, it can still be found in `C:\Users\<Username>\ytAudioFetch`.

 ### Command Line
 0. Make sure you have [git](https://git-scm.com/), [python](https://www.python.org/), and [ffmpeg](https://www.ffmpeg.org/) installed
    - On Windows